BorgwardtLab/maldi-learn/README.md

 # maldi-learn
-Software library for Maldi-Tof preprocessing and machine learning analysis.
+Software library for MALDI-TOF preprocessing and machine learning analysis.